Making a Sun Flare brush in Photoshop is advanced. But if you follow my instructions you will succeed.

 Use Free Transform (Command or Control + T)

 Use Free transform to make the glow more oval.
 Keep the Alt or Option key pressed as you move in the bottom and top handles.

 Make a Stamp Layer

 You can only make a brush from one layer.
-So, we have to get all the layers into one layer.
+So, we must get all the layers into one layer.